-- An amendment provision which fails to adequately restrict the company's ability to amend the plan without shareholder approval; - A history of repricing stock options without shareholder approval (three-year look-back); - The plan is a vehicle for problematic pay practices or a significant pay-for-performance disconnect under certain circumstances; or - Any other plan features that are determined to have a significant negative impact on shareholder interests.
+- Discretionary or insufficiently limited non-employee director participation; - An amendment provision which fails to adequately restrict the company's ability to amend the plan without shareholder approval; - A history of repricing stock options without shareholder approval (three-year look-back); - The plan is a vehicle for problematic pay practices or a significant pay-for-performance disconnect under certain circumstances; or - Any other plan features that are determined to have a significant negative impact on shareholder interests.

-Rationale: As issues around cost transparency and best practices in equity-based compensation have evolved in recent years, ISS' Equity Plan Scorecard approach provides for a more nuanced consideration of equity plan proposals.
+Background: As issues around cost transparency and best practices in equity-based compensation have evolved in recent years, ISS' Equity Plan Scorecard approach provides for a more nuanced consideration of equity plan proposals.